-CM 201 Vocal Pedagogy
+- CM 201 Vocal Pedagogy

-CM 203 Applied Voice
+- CM 203 Applied Voice

-CM 204 Conducting
+- CM 204 Conducting

-CM 111 Media Management
+- CM 111 Media Management

-CM 205 Piano Pedagogy
+- CM 205 Piano Pedagogy

-CM 206 Applied Piano
+- CM 206 Applied Piano

-• Can transfer Music courses only
+- Can transfer Music courses only

-Fine Arts and Modern Language Course Description
+Fine Arts and Modern Language Description Courses

-Vocal Pedagogy (Elective, Any Semester)
+CM 201 Vocal Pedagogy (Elective, Any Semester)

 There are many examples of artists who lose their voices in the prime of their career or much sooner than necessary.
 This is because they weren't properly educated on how to take care of their voice and what to and what not to do in order to preserve it.
 This class will be dedicated to educating students of the anatomy of the voice.
 Students will become aware of how the voice works and how to use it properly when talking and singing.
-It will be mandatory for students to take Applied Voice with this course.
-Vocal Pedagogy is worth 2 credits.
+It will be mandatory for students to take Applied Voice with this course (3 credits).

-Applied Voice (Corequisite for Voice Pedagogy)
+CM 203 Applied Voice (Corequisite for Voice Pedagogy)

 This course will be weekly one on one lesson with an adjunct voice professor and enrolled student.
 The goal is to build the student up to a performance level where they can perform a small recital at the end of the school year.
-These lessons will be worth 1 credit.
+1 credit.

-Aural Skills (Required, Third and Fourth Semester)
+CM 110 Aural Skills (Required, Third and Fourth Semester)